Kazuma-47/AR_Aplication/README.md

 ## essentials for the demo:
 - [Camera Targets](ImageTargets)
-- Android Phone (with developer settings unlocked and USB Debugging turned on)
+- Android Phone (with developer settings unlocked and USB Debugging turned on to build to)

 ## Project Info:  </br>